By: GreatAmerica on April 8th, 2021

 To add to this challenge, some in the industry will have different windows within which you can notify the finance company.
 For example, “You must notify us between 90 and 180 days before the end of your agreement.”
 Sadly, this is something most of your customers aren’t even thinking about until they get within 90 days of the end of their agreement, so be diligent in understanding and setting this expectation proactively.
 When this happens, your client may have to make payments that weren’t factored in when calculating the total cost of the finance agreement.

 The purchase option at the end of the agreement is another area to look out for when vetting a financing partner relative to rate and total cost of ownership.
 Do they have a capped purchase option they can share with your customer?
-This is how I’ve seen many finance companies reduce their lease rate with implications to you or your client at the end of the lease.
+This is how we’ve seen many finance companies reduce their lease rate with implications to you or your client at the end of the lease.
 If this isn’t laid out in the lease document, be sure to ask the finance provider.

 Compromised Service Levels

 When working in tandem with a finance provider, this often means both you and the finance provider have interactions with the end-user customer.
-I highly recommend having confidence in your finance provider’s ability to handle customer requests in a timely, friendly, and mutually beneficial manner.
+We highly recommend having confidence in your finance provider’s ability to handle customer requests in a timely, friendly, and mutually beneficial manner.
 Some questions to ask include:

 - How do you or your end-user customer get questions answered and issues resolved?